maitreverge/minishell_101/ressources/maitreverge/README.md

 The `chdir` function is a standard C function that changes the current working directory of the process.

-- ***Function Description***:: `chdir` changes the current working directory of the process to the directory specified by path.
+- ***Function Description***: `chdir` changes the current working directory of the process to the directory specified by path.
 It returns 0 on success, and -1 on error.

 - ***Prototype***: `int chdir(const char *path);`